Haris Medunjanin: Bosnia and Herzegovina

 In a 2009 interview, Medunjanin expressed strong desire to play for his native Bosnia and Herzegovina.
 In August of the same year, his paperwork for change of footballing citizenship was submitted to FIFA and, on 31 October 2009, national coach Miroslav Blažević invited the player for the 2010 FIFA World Cup playoff games against Portugal.
 He made his debut – as a starter – in the decisive second leg, a 0–1 loss in Zenica (0–2 on aggregate).

 Medunjanin scored his first international goal on 17 November 2010, in a friendly with Slovakia.
 In the UEFA Euro 2012 qualifying campaign, he contributed three goals against Albania (2–0, home), Belarus (2–0, away) and Luxembourg (5–0 at home), helping Bosnia to the second place in their group and to qualify for play-offs.

 On 2 June 2014, Medunjanin was named in the squad for 2014 FIFA World Cup.
 He made his debut in the tournament 14 days later, playing the last 16 minutes of a 2–1 group stage loss to Argentina.

 On 13 October 2015, Medunjanin scored a crucial brace against Cyprus to help Bosnia and Herzegovina reach the Euro 2016 play-offs after the 3–2 away win.
 In 2016, he captained the nation during the Kirin Cup winning campaign, the first match being against Denmark on 3 June.

 Medunjanin announced his retirement from international football on 27 March 2018, after playing in a friendly with Senegal which marked his 60th cap.

 Personal life

-Medunjanin was born in Sarajevo, Socialist Republic of Bosnia and Herzegovina, Socialist Federal Republic of Yugoslavia.
-After the outbreak of Bosnian War in 1992, he moved to the Netherlands at the age of seven with his mother and sister, whilst his father was unable to leave, later losing his life.
+After the outbreak of Bosnian War in 1992, Medunjanin moved to the Netherlands at the age of seven with his mother and sister, whilst his father was unable to leave, later losing his life.
 Due to living in the latter country he possessed dual citizenship, Bosnian and Dutch.

 In July 2019, Medunjanin married Israeli model Moran Rahimi.